-With most brokerage companies, you have to pay a commission fee for each trade you make.
-These fees can range from $5 to $10 per trade.
-If you’re looking to be an active trader who regularly enters and exits different positions, these commissions can take a huge cut out of your gains and further impact your losses.
+With most brokerage companies, you have to pay a commission fee for each trade you make, which can range from $5 to $10 per trade.
+If you’re looking to be an active trader, these commissions can dip into your gains and impact your losses.

 - Trade with no fees

 - Trade a variety of securities